openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     frontend_status: Partly
     todo: adapt it after literal types are implemented

-There are three options of *widening union conversions*:
+There are three options of *widening union conversion* as follows:

 - Conversion from a union type to a wider union type;
 - Conversion from a non-union type to a union type;